jamasoftware-ps/Community-Reports/Baseline Reports/Baseline Diff Reports/One Column Baseline Diff Reports -with pdf option/Baseline Diff One Column/README.md

 ### *Note: The Baseline diff reports work with Connect versions 8.68 or later.*

+## Report Summary
+The Baseline to Baseline Diff report compares the two baselined versions of the same items, displaying the differences as redlined text in one column.

 ### Installation Instructions

 #### Word and HTML reports: